aa-fiu-classes/cnt-4713-web/project-2.md

 **Revisions**

-- April 6, 2017: Corrected the `tc` command to reorder packets.

-- <span class="label label-primary">May 17, 2017</span>
-  Header encoding must be in **network order**

-  Client application should send payload of the maximum segment size (average payload size must be over 500 bytes)
+- None currently

 ## Overview

 In this project you will need to implement `Confundo`, a basic version of reliable data transfer protocol, including connection establishment and congestion control.
 You will implement Confundo protocol in context of server and client applications, where client transmits a file as soon as the connection is established (same as in project 1).

-All implementations should be written in C++ using [BSD sockets](http://en.wikipedia.org/wiki/Berkeley_sockets).
+All implementations should be written in Python [BSD sockets](http://en.wikipedia.org/wiki/Berkeley_sockets).
-**No high-level network-layer abstractions (like Boost.Asio or similar) are allowed in this project.**
+**No high-level network-layer abstractions are allowed in this project.**
-You are allowed to use some high-level abstractions, including C++11 extensions, for parts that are not directly related to networking, such as string parsing, multi-threading.
+You are allowed to use some high-level abstractions for parts that are not directly related to networking, such as string parsing, multi-threading.
-We will also accept implementations written in C, however use of C++ is preferred.

 The objective of this project is to deepen your understanding on how TCP protocol works and specifically how it handles packet losses and reordering.

 You are required to use `git` to track the progress of your work. **The project can receive a full grade only if the submission includes git history no shorter than 3 commits FROM ALL PARTICIPANTS OF YOUR GROUP.**  If commit history includes commits made only by one group member, other group members will receive **no credit**.

 You are encouraged to host your code in private repositories on [GitHub](https://github.com/), [GitLab](https://gitlab.com), or other places.
 At the same time, you are PROHIBITED to make your code for the class project public during the class or any time after the class.
 If you do so, you will be violating academic honestly policy that you have signed, as well as the student code of conduct and be subject to serious sanctions.
-{: class="alert alert-danger"}
+{: class="alert alert-warning"}

 ## Task Description